We think this movie stands out for:

 Is it any good?

-LADY AND THE TRAMP takes the classic romantic story of two individuals from different sides of the tracks and turns it into a delightful musical kids' tale that all ages can enjoy.
-With memorable songs and sweet characters, this animated story taps into issues that will resonate with kids (like being neglected after a new baby arrives) and classic tropes (like love across class lines).
+This animated film takes the classic romantic story of two individuals from different sides of the tracks and turns it into a delightful musical kids' tale that all ages can enjoy.
+With memorable songs and sweet characters, Lady and the Tramp taps into issues that will resonate with kids (like being neglected after a new baby arrives) and classic tropes (like love across class lines).

 Best of all, with no uber-villian, younger kids will still get the thrill of conflict and resolution without getting too scared to enjoy the movie.